 Most male MLCers leave the home and female MLCers are split–some leave and some kick out their husband.
 Stay in your home!
 If you have already left and it is early there may be a future opportunity when you can move back; if this opportunity arises and you return, stay there; the person who wants out of the marriage should be the one who leaves.

 If the situation has not crossed the abuse threshold, it is still important that your MLCer initiate leaving, it is not a topic which you need to initiate even if you are asking when or if rather than saying get out–the same is true regarding the topic of divorce.
-MLCers are not consequence oriented and many not have considered divorce and will be shocked when you mention it, others while not considering it yet will begin thinking about it once you plant the seed.
+MLCers are not consequence oriented and many have not considered divorce and will be shocked when you mention it, others while not considering it yet will begin thinking about it once you plant the seed.

 Since the message is out there that it is better with your MLCer at home, many Standers feel they are failing when they are unable to prevent their MLCer from leaving and go to desperate measures to keep them at home.
 Though you may have learned that begging and pleading is negative and will backfire, it seems a like a no-win situation; that is because this is a battle that you are not meant to win.
 If your MLCer remains in the home the odds are high that you will acquire a footprint patterned wardrobe and the abuse will increase, if your MLCer leaves, you risk that there will not be a future return.
 Ask yourself how much you like footprints on clothing and how that will make you feel; the relationship will not be a healthy marriage and cannot become a healthy marriage until you can be free to go through the crisis.
 So what do you do when he wants to leave?
 How do you react or respond?
 If you call the possible bluff and sit back and let him act or procrastinate–YAY!
 If you beg and plead or do things that actively prevent your MLCer from making a decision or taking action, you are holding a gun to his head and this will only make the crisis worse.
 Respond to I’m leaving threats by shrugging your shoulders in an indifferent way and say, I’ll miss you, then do nothing to help or hinder.